danielmichaels/tars.run/README.md

 The prod version runs in a single docker container and is deployed to my personal CapRover instance.

-In order to use this projects Dockerfile, you'll need to understand how to use [Litestream] (https://litestream.io) and fill out the appropriate environment variables.
+In order to use this project's Dockerfile, you'll need to understand how to use [Litestream](https://litestream.io) and fill out the appropriate environment variables.
 Environment variables can be found in `.env.example`.

 ```shell